hbk91/DigitalProductManagement_Prof_AlexCowan_UVADarden/index.md

 * ### The following are insightful books and resources on Product Management:

-1. <a href='https://www.amazon.in/Design-Everyday-Things-Don-Norman/dp/0465050654' target="_blank">The Design of Everyday Things by Don Norman</a>.
+1. <a href='https://www.amazon.com/Hypothesis-Driven-Development-Smarter-Product-Management/dp/1944627197' target="_blank">Hypothesis Driven Development by Alex Cowan</a>.
 This book is an excellent source to learn Product Design.
+2. <a href='https://www.amazon.in/Design-Everyday-Things-Don-Norman/dp/0465050654' target="_blank">The Design of Everyday Things by Don Norman</a>.
+This book is an excellent source to learn Product Design.
-2. <a href='https://www.amazon.com/Agile-Excellence-Product-Managers-Development/dp/160773074X' target="_blank">Agile Excellence for Product Managers by Greg Cohen</a>.
+3. <a href='https://www.amazon.com/Agile-Excellence-Product-Managers-Development/dp/160773074X' target="_blank">Agile Excellence for Product Managers by Greg Cohen</a>.
-3. <a href='http://agilemanifesto.org/' target='_blank'>Agile Manifesto</a>
+4. <a href='http://agilemanifesto.org/' target='_blank'>Agile Manifesto</a>
-4. <a href='http://theleanstartup.com/book' target='_blank'>The Lean Startup</a>
+5. <a href='http://theleanstartup.com/book' target='_blank'>The Lean Startup</a>
-5. <a href='https://www.amazon.in/User-Story-Mapping-Jeff-Patton/dp/1491904909' target='_blank'>User Story Mapping by Jeff Patton</a>
+6. <a href='https://www.amazon.in/User-Story-Mapping-Jeff-Patton/dp/1491904909' target='_blank'>User Story Mapping by Jeff Patton</a>
-6. <a href='https://www.amazon.in/Testing-Business-Ideas-David-Bland/dp/1119551447' target='_blank'>Testing Business Ideas by David J. Bland and Alex Osterwalder</a>
+7. <a href='https://www.amazon.in/Testing-Business-Ideas-David-Bland/dp/1119551447' target='_blank'>Testing Business Ideas by David J. Bland and Alex Osterwalder</a>
-7. <a href='https://www.amazon.in/Made-Stick-Ideas-Survive-Others/dp/1400064287' target='_blank'>Made to Stick by Chip Heath and Dan Heath</a>
+8. <a href='https://www.amazon.in/Made-Stick-Ideas-Survive-Others/dp/1400064287' target='_blank'>Made to Stick by Chip Heath and Dan Heath</a>